Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 ```

 :::note
 Since the list of supported types is initially unknown, the first time the global cache will try to load any table, it will ask the `DictionaryCacheLoader` to load all the data.
-After that the dictionary loader will know which tables it can load based on the actual data, and will reload the data only for one of those lookup tables.
+After that, the dictionary loader will know which tables it can load based on the actual data and will reload the data only for one of those lookup tables.
 :::

 The implementation of the `LoadCacheAsync` method will use the `ItemType` of each returned item to place it in the proper lookup table, as illustrated by the following code snippet.